Recently, I got into a little debate with a market researcher I’ve known for years.

 Think about how great it is then as well to have your research/strategy firm carrying forward into the implementation of creative, writing, design, and branding!
 Connection, connection…

 Marketing Strategy is a difficult service to sell, and to do right.
-You are tinkering with a client’s entire company – who they are, what they sell, the price they sell it at, who they sell it to, and all the money they spend, and this is a great responsibility.
+You are tinkering with a client’s entire company – who they are, what they sell, the price they sell it at, whom they sell it to, and all the money they spend; this is a great responsibility.
 Doing it without research first is irresponsible.
 Doing the research first hand creates certainty that the strategy is exactly on the mark, and that it is honest.